jaychapman/readmeGenerator/README.md

 ## Contributing

-This project is not accepting contributions at this time.
-However if your application does want to accept contributions you can use the default option of the [The Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
-Alternatively you can also use custom guidelines.
+When using this README generator, you are provieded with the option of writing your own custom policies for contributing or you can use the the default option of the [The Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## Tests